SystemsApproach/ops/monitor.rst

-Collecting data about a running system, so that operators can evaluate performance, make informed provisioning decisions, respond to failures, identify attacks, and diagnose problems is an essential function of many management platform.
+Collecting data about a running system, so that operators can evaluate performance, make informed provisioning decisions, respond to failures, identify attacks, and diagnose problems is an essential function of any management platform.
 And correspondingly, there are two widely used open source software stacks that address these requirements for cloud deployments.
 That there are two (and not just one) is indicative of how the problem space naturally divides into